top of page

 Tech How-to: Removing A Coaxial Cable Terminator Lock

-I have a few splitters left behind from the cable TV service we had years ago.
-Recently, the oppressive summer heat got us rethinking our living and work spaces at home, so now we have two TVs in the same room.
+I have a few coaxial splitter boxes left behind from the cable TV service we subscribed to years ago.
+Recently, the oppressive summer heat got us rethinking our living and work spaces at home, which means we now have two TVs in the same room.
+Don't worry, we aren't odd creatures that thrive on a cacaphony of sound - one has a jack for headphones.

 coaxial cable lock on a digital splitter - photo by KilmerMedia